fangq/mcxcl/README.md

 ### Step 3.
 Installing MCXCL

-We can either compile it ourselves or download pre-compiled binaries.
+One can either choose to compile mcxcl locally or download pre-compiled binaries from MCX's website.

 #### Compile From Source